kubernetes/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 ## Summary

-This Kubernetes Enchancement Proposal (KEP) introduces a model for adding distributed tracing to Kubernetes object lifecycles.
+This Kubernetes Enhancement Proposal (KEP) introduces a model for adding distributed tracing to Kubernetes object lifecycles.
 The inclusion of this trace instrumentation will mark a significant step in making Kubernetes processes more observable, understandable, and debuggable.

 ## Motivation